ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 # Introduction

-How should one system know that another system can be trusted?
+How can one system know that another system can be trusted?
 This age old question has new interest and relevance in a world where trusted computing elements are maturing in processor architectures.